This pathway shows you how to apply for a Skills Assessment outcome so that you can register and work as a pharmacist in Australia.

 • now want to register as a pharmacist in Australia.

-If any of these conditions are not true for you, this pathway does not apply to you.
-See Skills Assessments page.
+If any of the information above is not true for you, this process does not apply to you.
+See Skills Assessments.

 Gather your documents